---

 - **Best overall:** Kinsta if budget allows.
 Google Cloud infrastructure, included APM, and no renewal surprises make it reliable.

-- Best for agencies: Rocket.net or Cloudways.
-Rocket.net for simpler management with Cloudflare Enterprise.
-Cloudways for maximum sites per dollar.
+- **Best for agencies:** Rocket.net for simpler management with Cloudflare Enterprise.

 - **Best for WooCommerce:** Rocket.net.
 Unlimited PHP workers prevent checkout bottlenecks during traffic spikes.